lzivan/CS411_Project/README.md

 ### Company Side

+On the company side, employees can add, delete and edit vehicles and customer information.
+Rental history will also be shown in the terminal.

 ### Customer Side

+Customers can see an introduction to the company and to see the available cars and submit rental request through the website.

+## Screenshots

 ## Installation

+[Apache Tomcat 10](https://tomcat.apache.org/download-10.cgi) used for the web project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.